ironhack-labs/lab-customer-analysis-round-3/readme.md

 - Show DataFrame info.
 - Describe DataFrame.
 - Show a plot of the total number of responses.
-- Show a plot of the response rate by the sales channel.
+- Show a plot of the total number responses by the sales channel.
-- Show a plot of the response rate by the total claim amount.
+- Show a plot of the total number responses by the total claim amount.
-- Show a plot of the response rate by income.
+- Show a plot of the total number responses by income.